laacz/advent-of-code/2024/readme.md

 ## Day 5

 Easy.
 Just a bit of sorting.

 ## Day 6

 Part one was a simple robot implementation.
 However, part to took some thinking regarding an optimal obstacle placement and loop detection.
 For placement - on a path.
 For loop detection - same wall hit in same direction was optimal enough.

 Bruteforce works (7s on my i7, 6s on m2).
 One probable optimization might be working only with turns.

+_Update_.
+Just routinely threw it all into goroutines.
+Twice as fast.